InverterNetwork/contracts/src/modules/authorizer/role/Invariants.md

 # To Discuss:

-- Decision on savign names onchain
+- Decision on saving names onchain

 - Separation of concerns: Sometimes the system will have several actors which need to operate different parts of it with guarantees towards each other.
 It should be possible to set up roles that are "out of reach" from an administrator/owner, or even completely immutable.
   -> Multisig for Admin